theheavygluon/QuantAlgs/README.md

 # QuantAlgs
- QuantAlgs is an algorithm that aims at allowing basic quantum algorithms to be solved using one line of code only.
+ QuantAlgs is an module that aims at allowing basic quantum algorithms to be solved using one line of code only.
 The first version integrates the following algorithms: Bernstein-Vazarani (berVaz), Deutsch–Jozsa (deuJoz), Grover Search (groveSearch) and Shor's Factoring Algorithm (shor).
 This is pretty much an extension to the berVaz module I made around a week prior to this one.

 Example script: